gradle/gradle/subprojects/docs/src/docs/release/notes.md

     gradle test --write-locks

-From this point onward, all configurations that have a lock state will fail to resolve if changes are made to their dependencies.
+Assuming you add the lock files to source control, from this point onward, all configurations that have a lock state will resolve the locked versions.

+Changes to published dependencies will not impact your build, you will have to re-generate or update the lock before they are considered as dependencies.
+Similarly, changes to your build script that would impact the resolved set of dependencies will cause it to fail, ensuring the dependencies do not change without a matching update in the lock file.

 Head over to the [dependency locking documentation](userguide/dependency_locking.html) for more details on using this feature.